shindy001/fiber-go-templ-tailwind_template/README.md

 ## How to make it yours
 1. replace all `app.yourcompany` namespace occurences with `your own` namespace
-1. your are ready to go
+1. you are ready to go